-Employee Name: Job Title:

-☐ 1.
-Safety Information

-The basic safety information for the Physics-Astronomy Builidng is posted on https://phys.washington.edu/safety It consists of

-- Fire Safety and Evacuation Plan FSEP

-- Accident Prevention Plan APP

-- The Workplace Security Plan WSP

-Instruct the new employee to become familiar with these plans.

-2. Reporting Emergencies

-Tell and show the new employee(s) the police, medical, and fire emergency reporting number(s) for their work area is posted on all telephones.
+Employee Name: Job Title: 1.
+Safe ety Information The basic safety information for the Physics-Astronomy Building is posted on https://phys.washington.edu/safety It consists of • Acci Safety and Evacuation Plan FSEP dent Prevention Plan APP Workplace Security Plan WSP Instruct the new employee to become familiar with these plans.
+Reporting Emergencies Tell and show the new employee(s) the police, medical, and fire emergency number(s) for their work area which is posted on all telephones.
+Fire-Police-Medical 911 3.
+Eme ergency Evacuation which may gency evacuation procedure is described in the FSEP, copies of be obtained from the Physics Departments web site s.washington.edu/safety. employees through the appropriate emergency evacuation route for area.

-Fire-Police-Medical 911

-3. Emergency Evacuation

-The emergency evacuation procedure is described in the FSEP, copies of which may be obtained from the Physics Departments web site https://phys.washington.edu/safety.

-Walk new employees through the appropriate emergency evacuation route for their work area.
 Also point out the secondary emergency evacuation route to be used if the primary route is blocked.